Museum History

 • 2005 T33 Jet Trainer added to the Air Park.

-• 2007 C47 Dakota aircraft restoration starts.
+• 2007 C47 Dakota aircraft restoration started.

 • Commemorative Garden expanded.

-• 2008 Bolingbroke restoration commenced.
+• 2008 Bolingbroke restoration started.

 • ZENAIR aircraft restored by 517 Squadron Air Cadets.